Robert J Babcock

-Robert “Bobby” Babcock serves as Managing Director of Government and Regulatory Affairs in Clark Hill’s Dallas office.
-Bobby assists clients in crafting and executing government relations strategies to solve complex problems before the Executive and Legislative branches as well as state and local jurisdictions.
-He works on a full spectrum of legislative and regulatory issues including: aerospace, aviation and transportation, defense, energy and environment, Federal contracting, financial services and insurance, healthcare, higher education research and development, real estate and construction, information technology and cybersecurity, and water resources and infrastructure development.
+He works on a full spectrum of legislative and regulatory issues including aerospace, aviation, and transportation; defense, energy, and environment; Federal contracting; financial services and insurance; health care; higher education research and development; real estate and construction; information technology and cybersecurity; and water resources and infrastructure development.

-In his previous role as Regional Administrator at the General Services Administration (GSA), Bobby oversaw all GSA operations in Texas, Louisiana, Arkansas, Oklahoma, and New Mexico, including management of federal real estate and information technology.
-He was responsible for managing an inventory of over 1,500 government-owned or leased buildings, a real estate footprint of nearly 35 million square feet, and led a team of over 800 federal employees and 30,000 federal contractors.
-Bobby worked with Members of Congress, federal judges, federal agencies executives, local government leaders and other stakeholders to deliver value and savings in real estate, acquisition and technology.
-He was involved with capital construction projects for new and existing federal buildings, U.S. federal courthouses, and federally owned Land Ports of Entry ranging from $40-$200 million.
-He also served as a senior advisor to the GSA Administrator and Public Building Service Commissioner for strategic engagement – which helped enable the GSA to accomplish key objectives in a difficult federal budget environment.
+In his previous role as Regional Administrator at the General Services Administration (GSA), Bobby oversaw all GSA operations in Texas, Louisiana, Arkansas, Oklahoma, and New Mexico, including management of federal real estate and more than $15B in annual federal acquisition of technologies, products, and professional services.
+He was responsible for managing an inventory of more than 1,500 government-owned or leased buildings, a real estate footprint of nearly 35 million square feet, and led a team of more than 800 federal employees and 30,000 federal contractors.
+Bobby worked with Members of Congress, federal judges, federal agency executives, local government leaders, and other stakeholders to deliver value and savings in real estate, acquisition, and technology.
+He was involved with capital construction projects for new and existing federal buildings, U.S. federal courthouses, and federally owned Land Ports of Entry.
+He also served as a senior advisor to the GSA Administrator and Public Building Service Commissioner for strategic engagement, which helped enable the GSA to accomplish key objectives in a difficult federal budget environment.